AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/admin-mobile-marketing/configure-mobile-app-ios-push-access.md

 ![](assets/image2015-4-22-16-3a33-3a19.png)

-4. Under Push Access Type, select iOS and click&nbsp;Configure.
+4. Under Push Access Type, select iOS and click Configure.

 ![](assets/image2016-6-10-11-3a37-3a9.png)